arr-ai/arrai/docs/std-fn.md

 # fn

-`fn` library contains helper functions that are related to arrai `functions`.
+The `fn` library contains helper functions that are related to arrai `functions`.

 ## `fix(f <: function) <: function`